DinoChiesa/Apigee-Java-SAML-AuthnRequest/README.md

 </JavaCallout>
 ```

-This policy will produce a SAML AuthnRequest document and embed a Signature element as a child of the root element.
+This configuration tells the  policy to produce a SAML AuthnRequest document,
+with an embedded Signature element as a child of the root element.

 The available properties are: